Holographic Batteries: Conductance for other profiles

 We also computed holographic batteries for other choices of the chemical potential profile, $g(x)$.
 In each case, we fixed $g(1)=1=-g(-1)$ and $g'(1)=0=g'(-1)$.

 For example, we considered two other profiles, named the \textit{tanh profile} and the \textit{cubic profile} and given, respectively, by

 In Fig. \ref{fig:tanh_conductivity} we plot the conductance of the tanh and cubic profiles in black and grey, respectively.

-We see that in each case $G/\nu \to 2$ as $V/T_H \to 0$.
+Just as with the sine profile, we find that in each case $G/\nu \to 2$ as $V/T_H \to 0$; we provide a proof in the next section that this is a universal feature of all choices of profile, $g(x)$.
 Moreover, qualitatively, the shape of each of the conductance curves is very similar, with the conductance increasing with voltage.
 In each case the derivative of the conductance with respect to $V/T_H$ reaches a maximum, with the gradient of the curve decreasing after this point.
 The position of this turning point of the derivative depends upon the choice of profile.